What is a diaphragmatic hernia?

 An acquired diaphragmatic hernia (ADH) is usually the result of a blunt or penetrating injury.
 Traffic accidents and falls cause the majority of blunt injuries.
 Penetrating injuries are usually due to stab or gunshot wounds.
 Surgery on the abdomen or chest may also cause accidental damage to your diaphragm.
+Rarely, the diaphragmatic hernia may occur without a known reason and go undiagnosed for a period of time, until it becomes severe enough to cause symptoms.

 The following factors may increase your risk of an acquired diaphragmatic hernia: